creamxiao/snake_robot/README.md

 Prerequisites:
 ----------------------------------------
-_Linux_ environment, _OpenCV_ installed.
+_Linux_ environment, _OpenCV_ and _qpOASES_ libraries installed.

 Installation and Compilation of the program:
 ----------------------------------------
 **Installation:**
 Simply download the whole repository to your local directory.
-For user's convenience, the third party libraries _DOSL_ and _qpOASES_ are included in this repository.
+For user's convenience, the third party library [DOSL](https://github.com/subh83/DOSL)_ is included in this repository.

 You may need to change the `makefile` for compilation.
 This paragraph is to be revised...